NVlabs/trajdata/README.md

 import numpy as np

-from avdata import AgentBatch, UnifiedDataset from avdata.data_structures.scene_metadata import Scene # Just for type annotations from avdata.simulation import SimulationScene
+from trajdata import AgentBatch, UnifiedDataset from trajdata.data_structures.scene_metadata import Scene # Just for type annotations from trajdata.simulation import SimulationScene

 # See below for a list of already-supported datasets and splits.
 dataset = UnifiedDataset(